-ITUP relied on multiple data sources to develop this comprehensive profile of California's remaining uninsured.
+To develop this comprehensive profile of California's remaining uninsured ITUP relied on multiple data sources.
+Each data source measures and reports the data in distinct categories.
 This analysis uses commonly referenced population surveys measuring uninsured populations, including the National Health Interview Survey, the Current Population Survey and the California Health Interview Survey.
 For each of these sources, the survey methodologies, timeframes and analyses vary, and therefore the estimates on California's uninsured developed using these data sources will vary.